Do I have to submit Form 1583 again if I resume VPM services?

 When you do this, we require a new signed and notarized Form 1583 to be linked to the mailbox address.
 We can waive the notary requirement for the new mailbox if one of the following situations applies:

 - If you have a separate active account, then you only need to send us a signed Form 1583 for the new mailbox account.
-You should reference the active mailbox account tied to your notarized form so we can cross-reference.
+You should reference the active mailbox account tied to your notarized form so we can cross-reference your signature with the notarized Form 1583 for the other active account.

 - If you had a mailbox account that was properly closed within the past twelve months (1 year), then you do not need to have Form 1583 notarized for the new mailbox account.
-You should reference the past mailbox account so we can cross-reference.
+You should reference the past mailbox account so we can cross-reference the information.
 Please note that if your previously submitted IDs have expired, we will require you to send us updated copies.